giellatekno/new-webdict/README.md

 ## Running

 Install node dependencies using `pnpm i`, and make the gzipped trie files from the originals using `python3 generate_metas.py`.
+Use `gut` to update the dictionaries.

 The `xmllint` program is in package `libxml2-utils` on Debian/Ubuntu.